Former Rhode Islander in Florida preparing for Dorian

 While the latest forecast models show Jenot’s area being spared the brunt of the storm, he’s still preparing for the worst.

-Jenot and his fiance aren’t just stocking up on supplies for themselves; they’re also fostering a dozen cats and kittens.
-The couple bought ten cases of bottled water just to be safe.
+Jenot and his fiance aren’t just stocking up on supplies for themselves – they’re also fostering a dozen cats and kittens.
+The couple bought 10 cases of bottled water just to be safe.